Quantum mechanics is one of the most ambitious and successful theories ever created by science.

 There are a few different pairs of quarks.
 Up and down, charm and strange, and top and bottom.
 But the only ones that really matter for us are the ‘up’ and ‘down’ quarks.
 The others can only be made inside of particle accelerators, where they exist for billionths of a second before breaking apart.

-Up and down quarks stick together with gluons which ‘glue’ them together.
+Up and down quarks stick together with the gluons which ‘glue’ them together.
 Two up and one down quarks create the proton.
 Two down and one up quarks create the neutron.

 The quarks that make protons and neutrons.
 Gluons are represented by the lines holding them together.

 Other configurations like four or more quarks, or with different types of quarks, aren’t stable and they break down in less than a nanosecond.

 You might also remember that protons have a positive charge, and neutrons have a negative charge.
 This happens because quarks also stretch and distort the electromagnetic field, which attracts positive and negative ‘charges’ towards each other.

 There’s another type of fermion to know, called a ‘lepton’.

 The main difference between leptons and quarks is that leptons don’t distort the gluon field, so they don’t ‘glue’ anything together.
 They only interact with other particles through electromagnetic charge.

 Just like quarks, leptons have three types.
 They are called electrons and electron neutrinos, muons and muon neutrinos, and taus and tau neutrinos.
 Again like quarks, only the first pair is stable.

 Electrons have a negative charge, and are attracted to the positive charge of the quarks within a proton.
 This is the second interaction to know.
-It is the attraction that holds atoms together.
+It’s one of the major forces that holds atoms together.

-Electron neutrinos have a neutral charge, making them strange, ghostly particles that interact with almost nothing else, and are detectable only in some forms of radiation that are mediated by the obscure W and Z bosons.
+Electron neutrinos have a neutral charge, making them unusual, ghostly particles that interact with almost nothing else, and are detectable only in some forms of radiation that are mediated by the obscure W and Z bosons.